 - A definition of who you are trying to target

-- Research to define your buyer persona
+- Research to learn and define your buyer persona

 - Measurable activities to decipher the ROI of your strategy